harrydowning/serl/docs/source/user_guide/cli.rst

 :Description:

-The uninstall command can be used to remove languages or :ref:`environments <environment>` from the :term:`system configuration`.
+The uninstall command can be used to remove languages or :ref:`environments <environment>` from the :term:`system configuration <system configuration >`.

 list
 ----